-I work primarily with creative individuals, especially authors, to bring their voice and vision to the web, and with progressive, mission-driven organizations.
+I work with authors, artists, and academics, and with small mission-driven organizations, to bring their voice and vision to the web.

 Executive Editor at Viking Penguin, Carole is known for publishing high-quality fiction and supporting new and independent voices, especially women.
 She is also the author of The Unruly Passions of Eugénie R., a New York Times Book Review Editors’ Choice, and teaches workshops on creative process.